 The inspiration for the 1908 race was the 1907 Peking to Paris automobile race.

 The New York to Paris race started at Times Square and traveled across the US.
-The contestants then headed north to Canada, a left at Alaska so they can cross a FROZEN Bering Strait.
+The contestants then headed north to Canada, a left at Alaska to cross a FROZEN Bering Strait.
 Once across the Strait, they hit Siberia, where no car had ever traveled, to Moscow, Berlin, and Paris.
 A 22,000 Mile feat on a car usually averaging a life of 10,000 Miles and no gas stations on every corner.

 Hear it all in Episode 323 and find out if a winner is crowned!